'Half the village is gone': Ukraine hamlet reels after missile strike

 Shock is giving way to grief, as well as questions about how the Russians could have known about the gathering in what some Hroza residents say was a deliberate attack.

-Among those killed was Olya, 36, who is survived by three children.
+Among those killed was Ms Olya, 36, who is survived by three children.
 Her husband died too.

 Her father, Valeriy Kozyr, was at the cemetery preparing to bury her and his son-in-law.